-We recommend our regulatory and scientific guidance if the active substance is the first in its therapeutic class to be available without prescription, especially if additional risk minimisation measures are proposed.
+We recommend our regulatory and scientific guidance if the active substance is the first in its therapeutic class to be available without prescription, especially if additional risk minimization measures are proposed.

-The MAHs must familiarise themselves in advance with safety challenges associated with OTC use of their product and available professional guidelines such as:
+The MAHs must familiarize themselves in advance with safety challenges associated with OTC use of their product and available professional guidelines such as:

 - current (national) treatment guidelines